Skip to main content

 • Pitch: Fibonacci pattern, Harmonic Minor scale

-Self-similar at every level — growth-series durations, Fibonacci perforation, Fibonacci intervals.
+Self-similar at every level — Fibonacci durations, Fibonacci perforation, Fibonacci intervals.

 Workflow Tips